dmiller12/libgripper/README.md

 # Core Library
 The library exposes two classes to interact with the hand `gripper::barrett::BarrettHand` and `gripper::barrett::BarrettHandDriver`.

+It also includes a Modbus RTU driver for the Robotiq 2F-140 (`gripper::robotiq::RobotiqGripper`) that mirrors the same ROS messaging conventions so you can swap hardware with minimal changes.

 `gripper::barrett::BarrettHand` provides a high level interface for the hand and should be the class used in almost all cases.
 The BarrettHandDriver class is responsible for the lower level communication and parsing.